-Devotional: October 5th
+Devotional: December 5th

 Receive the newest devotional each week in your inbox by joining the "" subscription list.
 Enter your email address below, click "Go!" and we will send you a confirmation email.
 Follow the instructions in the email to confirm your addition to this list.